 Lyon & Turnbull operates internationally, providing valuation and auction services worldwide, and ensuring our client's works of art and antiques are seen, desired, and purchased by the world’s largest art markets in Europe, America and Asia.

-We maintain offices and galleries in London and Glasgow, and our neoclassical headquarters and saleroom in Edinburgh is, we believe, the most beautiful in the UK.
-We also maintain an alliance with the oldest auction house in the USA, Freeman's, to take advantage of their Philadelphia salerooms and well developed client contacts.
+We maintain galleries in London and Glasgow, and our neoclassical headquarters and saleroom in Edinburgh is, we believe, the most beautiful in the UK.
+We also maintain an alliance with the historic American auctioneers, Freeman's.

 However, our international reach and commercial success are only part of our appeal.
 The real reason why our clients choose us over our competitors is the knowledge and approachability of our experts, and the efforts we make to understand and fulfil our clients’ tastes and needs.